 Bus tickets from Ho Chi Minh City to the neighboring area of old Dak Nong, departing from Mien Dong (Eastern) bus station of bus companies such as Dai Nghia, Duyen Ha, Hoang Long, cost from 150,000 – 200,000 VND per person.
 Buses departing from Hanoi to Dak Nong cost 800,000 VND (including two meals).
 Travel time is about 6 hours from Ho Chi Minh City and about 30 hours from Hanoi.

-Buses depart from Ho Chi Minh City to Mui Ne, Phan Thiet include Kumho, Phuong Trang, Minh Nghia, Lien Hung, Manh Hung, Long Van or limousine vans such as Trong Thuy, Hoang Vu, Nam Hai.
+Buses depart from Ho Chi Minh City to Mui Ne and Phan Thiet, including Kumho, Phuong Trang, Minh Nghia, Lien Hung, Manh Hung, Long Van, and limousine vans such as Trong Thuy, Hoang Vu, and Nam Hai.
 Ticket prices range from 180,000 VND to 250,000 VND one way.

 Railroad